 Danna Haydar – Associate General Counsel, Tampa Bay Lightning

-Students in the program attend a two-day International Symposium on Entertainment, Arts and Sports Law the Law School co-hosts with the American Bar Association.
+Students in the program attend a two-day International Symposium on Entertainment, Arts and Sports Law.

 Tutorials are available for students to have additional writing opportunities and work on business-related projects.

 Students attend NATPE - National Association of Television Programming Executives.
-(Pictured with Visiting Professor Hernan Pantaleon [second from right], who taught "Legal Aspects of Television Production in Latin America.")
+(Pictured with Visiting Professor Hernan Pantaleon [second from right], who teaches "Legal Aspects of Television Production in Latin America.")